Developer Guide

 - Has a set of pre-defined status types

-class was created to encapsulate the similarities between statuses.
+The Status class was created to encapsulate the similarities between statuses.
 If new object types that require a

-class can be used (for example, implementing the done status of a Task).
+status feature are introduced, the abstract Status class can be used (for example, implementing the done status of a Task).

 The following diagram shows the structure of the implementation of Statuses, as of v1.3.